 Some desktop environments use more resources than others, slowing down the computer.
 So, I went looking for a less system-intensive desktop environment.

 Generally speaking, there are three families of desktop environment for Linux: GNOME, XFCE and KDE.
-This article from Linux Config called “The 8 best Ubuntu desktop environments” offers instructions on how to easily change your desktop environment.
+This article from Linux Config called “” offers instructions on how to easily change your desktop environment.

 I tried out two desktop environments, both forked from GNOME: MATE and Cinnamon.